 Deployment of Observers

-A Commission Member, or Cooperating non-Contracting Party, shall ensure that its receiving vessels engaging in a transshipment have an observer on board.
+A Commission Member, or Cooperating non-Contracting Party, shall take necessary measures to ensure that its receiving vessels engaging in a transshipment have an observer on board.

+A Commission Member or CNCP shall take necessary measures to ensure that a fishing vessel does not engage in a transshipment unless an observer is able and available to monitor and report on the transshipment.

-A fishing vessel may only engage in one transshipment at a time for each observer that is available to monitor and report on the transshipment.
+A Commission Member or CNCP shall take necessary measures to ensure that a fishing vessel may only engage in one transshipment at a time for each observer that is available to monitor and report on the transshipment.
+If there are two vessels seeking to transship concurrently, but only one observer is present, one vessel must stand off and wait until the first vessel has finished.
+Only one offloading vessel may be secured to the receiving vessel unless a second observer is performing observer duties for a second transshipment.

 Access to Fishing Vessels